 Macro Calculator Review

-For these calculations I will be using my age 31, height 5ft 7in, weight 155#, activity factor light (option 1) or moderate (option 2 if only other option is sedentary), goal maintain weight (recomp if no maintain available).
+For these calculations we used the following factors: age 31, height 5 feet 7 inches, weight 155 pounds, activity factor light (option 1) or moderate (option 2 if only other option is sedentary), goal maintain weight (recomp if no maintain available).

 - Healthy Eater – 1969kcals per day broken down into 242g carbs, 127g protein, 55g fat.
-This macro calculator uses protocols of 49.2% carbs, 25.8 protein and 25% fat.
+This macro calculator uses protocols of 49.2% carbs, 25.8 protein, and 25% fat.
 Allows you to break down into meals and to increase protein values only.

 - Katy Hearn Fit – 1880kcals per day broken down into 217.4g carbs, 131.2g protein, 54g fat.
-This macro calculator uses protocols of 46.2% carbs, 28% protein and 25.8% fat.
+This macro calculator uses protocols of 46.2% carbs, 28% protein, and 25.8% fat.
 No option to change ratios or break down into meals.

 - Meal Prep On Fleek – 1843kcals, 23g carbs, 92.2g protein, 153.6g fat.
-This one by far was more in-depth.
-It had spaces to put your body fat percentage, how many minutes per day you workout and how difficult your workouts are.
-This macro calculator actually lets you change your macros based on which diet you want to try including balanced, textbook, body builder, zone diet, low fat, low carb, ketogenic, or enter your own ratio.
-I selected the ketogenic ratio and then it allows me to change the percentages for each macro.
-I chose 75% fat, 20% protein, 5% carbs.
+This calculator was more in-depth by far.
+It had spaces to put your body fat percentage, how many minutes per day you workout, and how difficult your workouts are.
+This macro calculator actually lets you change your macros based on which diet you want to try, including balanced, textbook, body builder, zone diet, low fat, low carb, ketogenic, or enter your own ratio.
+We selected the ketogenic ratio and then it allowed us to change the percentages for each macro.
+We chose 75% fat, 20% protein, 5% carbs.
 It also tells you the carbs per meal and lets you chose how many meals per day you want to have.
-One error though – it says to have 31-39g of fiber per day when it also says total carbs are 23g.
+One error though; it says to have 31-39g of fiber per day when it also says total carbs are 23g.

 Keto Macro Calculators